Taruari/BCS-PRACTISING/Day-12/day.md

 it can give any method string or may array reduce is immutable auto boxing concept >>> learn it from home

+utf 8 >>>> other language character and emoji character html is forgive language html iis ignoring the h7 elments